secureCodeBox/documentation/docs/contributing/integrating-a-hook/hook.md

 ### getFindings()

-This callback function will provide all findings to the hook as array of findings.
+This callback function will provide all findings to the hook as an array of findings wrapped in a promise.

 ### updateRawResults()